sephora-asia-archive/data-test-sde/README.md

 3. Create the `final.products` table (from the `res/final/products.sql` script)

 This assignment is roughly about recreating this implementation.
-We will first focus on the logic to implement and run the dependencie tree, and then deploy it and run it against a real data warehouse instance.
+We will first focus on the logic to implement and run the dependency tree, followed by a deployment and running it against a real data warehouse instance.

 ## Your tasks

-### A - Dependancies Orchestration
+### A - Dependencies Orchestration

 Your task is to build parts of the tool that will orchestrate the aforementioned process, in order to create the `final.products` table:

 1. Write a function that shows the dependencies between all the sql scripts (from scratch, no specialized library!) _eg._ showing that `tmp.item_purchase_prices` depends on `raw.purchase_line_items` and `raw.purchase_items`.

-2. Write a function that, using the previous question, runs the sql scripts in the correct order.
+2. Write a function, using the previous question, that would run the SQL scripts in the correct order.
 Please provide documentation as of how you are proceeding.

 *Going further, we would like to parallelize the execution of few of these scripts.
 If you think of the dependencies as a tree: scripts from different nodes can work simultaneously, but, still, must not be executed before its children's tasks are done.*

-3. Write a function that paralellizes the execution of the SQL scripts, ensuring they respect their dependencies.
+3. Write a function that parallelize the execution of the SQL scripts, ensuring they respect their dependencies.
 Please provide documentation as of how you are proceeding.